Prashanth-Nelli/jsPdfTablePlugin/README.md

 ================

-jsPdfTablePlugin expects an array of objects and an object specifyingrequired table positioning values as an input,
+jsPdfTablePlugin expects an array of objects,

 Each key in the object represents a column,and the no of rows will be equal to input data length,